ummaromanasama/FractalTree/README.md

 Status: Ongoing

 Summary: Trees are natural fractals, patterns that repeat smaller and smaller copies of themselves.
-In this project I generate a fractal tree utilizing precision to automate the tree branches growing off of each other.
-On top of the classic fractal tree I implemented flowers on the ends of the trees to give it some personality.
+To imitate the growth pattern of a tree, I needed to implement a procedure that that calls itself over and over while, avoiding an infinite loop.
+By using a recursive algorithm I was able to automate the tree branches growing off of each other within seconds.
+The FractalTrees project consisted of me demonstrating my knowledge of recursion and implementing it to the following application.
 ![](Tree_Video.gif)